godunko/a0b-tools/README.md

 # A0B Tools: Runtime Generator

-This crate provides utility to construct custom GNAT runtime for bare board applications.
+This crate provides utility to construct custom GNAT runtime for bare board application.
 It supports construction of three well known runtime profiles: `light`, `light-tasking` and `embedded` with necessary customization for particular project.
-Optionally, it generates simple startup code and linker script.
+It generates startup code and linker script too.

 ## Ideas

 * Separate GNAT runtime from startup code and hardware configuration
 * Fine tuning of GNAT runtime (set of packages, stack size, etc.) by single configuration file
-* Support different tasking profiles, including GNAT's and custom RTOSes
+* Support different tasking profiles, including GNAT's `light-tasking`/`embedded` and custom RTOSes

 ## Run runtime generator

 `a0b-runtime --bb-runtimes=<path> --svd=<path>`

 * `--bb-runtimes` path to `bb-runtimes` repository
-* `--svd` path to SVD file of the MCU
+* `--svd` (optional) path to SVD file of the MCU

 ## Use of generated runtime